 History of the 1943 Steel Wheat Penny

-In 1941, the United States of America joined forces with the Allies in the fight against the Axis in what came to be known as World War II.
-One of the country’s efforts during the war was to prioritize the use of copper in favor of military equipment, such as ammunition.
-That caused a shortage of metal in different sectors of the industry at the time.
-That includes the coin production in the US Mint.
+In 1941, the United States of America joined forces with the Allies in the fight against the Axis in World War II.
+One of the country's efforts during the war was to prioritize the use of copper in favor of military equipment, such as ammunition.
+That caused a shortage of that metal in different sectors of the industry at the time, including for coinage.

-Unable to use copper in various coin denominations (which included the Lincoln Cent and the Jefferson Nickel), Congress prompted the Mint to search for a substitute (yet temporary) for copper.
+Unable to use copper in various coin denominations (which included the Lincoln Cent and the Jefferson Nickel) due to the war effort, Congress prompted the United States Mint to search for a substitute (yet temporary) for copper.
 Different metals and other materials, including plastic, were considered and tested.
 Ultimately, Congress approved a composition of 99% steel and a thin layer of zinc coating.

 Check out the list of the 19 most valuable pennies ever sold